Best Robot Vacuums Under $300 (2026)

 ⚠️ Price notice: Prices shown are approximate and subject to change.
 Always check Amazon for the current price before purchasing.

-The top robot vacuums that actually clean well — tested on pet hair, hard floors, carpet, and real-world navigation in cluttered homes.
+The top robot vacuums that actually clean well — researched across pet hair performance, hard floors, carpet, and real-world navigation in cluttered homes.

 Robot vacuums have gone from novelty gadgets to genuinely useful household tools.
 In 2026, even sub-$300 models offer LiDAR navigation, strong suction, app-based room mapping, and reliable obstacle avoidance.
 The difference between a good robot vacuum and a bad one is whether it actually finishes cleaning without getting stuck, missing spots, or tangling on cables.
 We focused on real-world reliability — not lab specs — to find the best options at every price point under $300.